Differentiable Acoustic Radiance Transfer

-\paragraph{Acoustic Radiance Transfer} We discretize the geometry into $\Npat$ patches, and also partition the incoming and outgoing directions of each patch $\A_i$ into $N_\mathrm{dir}$ solid angles.
+We first discretize the geometry into $\Npat$ patches.
+The set of all incoming and outgoing directions (the unit sphere $\S$) is also partitioned into $N_\mathrm{dir}$ bins independently for each patch $\A_i$.

-Then, the acoustic radiance transfer (ART) considers discrete radiance defined as an average of the continuous radiance across each patch $\A_i$ and direction bin $\S_{ik}$.
-The continuous time $t$ is discretized with a sampling period $\Delta t$, and indexed by the discrete time variable $n$.
+Then, in the acoustic radiance transfer (ART) \cite{siltanen2007room}, a discrete radiance is defined as an average of the continuous radiance over the discretized patch $\A_i$ and direction bin $\S_{ik}$.
+The continuous time $t$ is also discretized with sampling period $\Delta t$, yielding a discrete index $n$.